Auto Hail Repair for High-Strength Steel & Aluminum Body PDR in Texas, Florida, Colorado & Tennessee

 This is why you should invest in PDR experts who have years of experience with repairing aluminum car bodies via PDR.

 At Hail Specialists, we have the experience you need.
 If you live close to the areas we serve in, the best solution to hail damage repair would be to come to us.
-We currently have locations in multiple hail prone cities such as Katy, Huntsville, Houston, San Antonio (Texas), Jacksonville (Florida), and Denver (Colorado).
+We currently have locations in multiple hail prone cities such as Katy, Houston, Huntsville, San Antonio (Texas), Jacksonville (Florida), Denver (Colorado), and Memphis (Tennessee).

 We know that PDR is a better option than replacing an entire OEM panel.
 Replacing an entire OEM panel can be wasteful and at times, it can be hard to match with your car’s original factory design.